sofikrge/BSA-Final-Project/README.md

 ├── README.md
 ├── finalbsa.py        <- 🌱 This is the main file that you need to run
 ├── data               <- 🍄 Please create this folder
-│   ├── processed      <- The final, data sets after exclusions │   └── raw            <- 🍄 Create this folder and place the raw data we were provided with for the assignment here please ├── pyproject.toml     <- Project configuration file with package metadata for │                         bsa_final_project_dj_&_sk and configuration for
+│   ├── processed      <- The final data sets after exclusions │   └── raw            <- 🍄 Create this folder and place the raw data we were provided with for the assignment here please ├── pyproject.toml     <- Project configuration file with package metadata for │                         bsa_final_project_dj_&_sk and configuration for